jeanvitola/AWS-SA/Python/POO/readme.md

-# Prograamación orientada a objetos
+# Programación orientada a objetos